Generalized Euler-Maclaurin formula and Signatures: A preliminary deterministic EML formula

+\begin{remark} The notion of $m$-controlled integrand of $X$ enables us to deal with more general paths in that we can replace the expression $Y_t=f(X_t)$ arising in the EML formula \eqref{eq:EML_main_formula} with $f\in C^m(V,L(V,W))$ a $m$-controlled integrand of $X$ by the more general expression $Y_t^l=D^{l}f(X_t)$. \end{remark}

-where we use the notation $Y^0=Y$. \end{definition} \begin{remark} The notion of $p$-controlled integrand is given to extend the choice $Y_t=f(X_t)$ in the EML formula.
-Using this approach, for any triple of banach spaces $U, V, W$ every path of the form $Y_t=f(\tilde{X}_t)$ with $f\colon U\to L(V,W)$ of class $C^p$ and $\tilde{X}_t\in U$ solution of a controlled differential equation
+\begin{example} A typical class of $m$-controlled integrands is given by controlled differential equation driven by rectifiable processes.
+Given a triple $U, V, W$ of Banach spaces, every path of the form $Y_t=f(\tilde{X}_t)$ with $f\colon U\to L(V,W)$ of class $C^m$ and $\tilde{X}_t\in U$ solution of a controlled differential equation

-for some smooth function $g\colon U\to L(U, V)$ is a $p$-controlled integrand up to an initial datum. \end{remark} The Stieltjes integral
+for some smooth function $g\colon U\to L(V, U)$, is a $p$-controlled integrand up to an initial datum.
+The computation of the functions $Y^{1}, \ldots, Y^{m}$ in this setting will involve Faà di Bruno's formula in the context of Fréchet calculus. \end{example} The Stieltjes integral

-is always well-posed on any $p$-controlled integrand of $X$.
+is well-posed for any $p$-controlled integrand of $X$.
 As before, we also introduce the backward and forward Riemann-Stieltjes sums of $p$-controlled integrands